Seven Sages of Meishan: In zaju and folktales

-By the Yuan dynasty, the legend had become a popular subject for zaju, a form of Chinese opera.
-In some zaju plays, such as Erlang of Guankou Slays the Ferocious Flood Dragon (灌口二郎斩健蛟), Erlang Shen Shoots the Demon-Locking Mirror While Drunk (二郎神醉射锁魔镜), and Erlang Shen Locks the Great Sage Equal to Heaven (二郎神锁齐天大圣), Erlang Shen—identified with the historical figure Zhao Yu—appears as the protagonist.
-In these plays, his followers are consistently referred to as the "Seven Sages of Mount Mei".
+By the Yuan dynasty, stories about Erlang and the Seven Sages had also become subjects of zaju, a form of Chinese opera.
+Plays such as Erlang of Guankou Slays the Ferocious Flood Dragon (灌口二郎斩健蛟), Erlang Shen Shoots the Demon-Locking Mirror While Drunk (二郎神醉射锁魔镜), and Erlang Shen Locks the Great Sage Equal to Heaven (二郎神锁齐天大圣) feature Erlang Shen as the main character.
+In these plays, Erlang Shen is identified with the historical figure Zhao Yu, and his followers are called the "Seven Sages of Mount Mei".

-According to Sichuan folklore, these figures were originally seven hunters who were close companions of Erlang, the son of Li Bing.
-They are sometimes referred to as the "Seven Friends of Meishan."
-The region around Mount Yulei in Guan County, where Erlang is said to have subdued an evil dragon, is historically known for its coal production.
-It is believed that the seven friends may have been ancient coal miners.
-The Two Kings Temple in Guan County once featured a "Hall of the Seven Sages", which housed statues of these seven sages.
-Although the hall no longer exists, a gilt, wood-carved, line-engraved image from the early Qing dynasty remains on the horizontal plaque of the small opera stage inside the temple’s main gate.
-This artwork depicts Erlang and the Seven Sages of Meishan assisting Li Bing in battling a rhinoceros.
+According to Sichuan folklore, the seven sages were originally seven hunters who were friends of Erlang, the son of Li Bing.
+They are also called the "Seven Friends of Meishan".
+The area around Mount Yulei in Guan County, where Erlang was said to have defeated an evil dragon, was known for coal production.
+One theory is that the seven friends were originally coal miners.
+The Two Kings Temple in Guan County once had a "Hall of the Seven Sages", with statues of the seven sages.
+The hall no longer exists, but a gilt wood carving from the early Qing dynasty survives on a horizontal plaque above the small opera stage inside the temple's main gate.
+It shows Erlang and the Seven Sages of Meishan helping Li Bing fight a rhinoceros.

 Mythology evolution

-Across these early versions, a consistent theme emerges.
-The foundational myth of the Meishan Sages is inextricably linked to the act of subduing a chaotic, water-based threat—a dragon—that endangers human society.
-This establishes their fundamental role as agents of cosmic and social order, protectors of civilization against primordial chaos.
-This thematic identity is carried directly into Journey to the West, where their primary function is to help the forces of Heaven capture Sun Wukong.
-The author of Investiture of the Gods would later masterfully invert this core theme, transforming the "Seven of Meishan" from the slayers of the dragon into the dragons themselves—agents of chaos who must be slain by a new hero of order.

-Investiture of the Gods is, at its core, an origin myth for the celestial bureaucracy.
-Nearly every major character who perishes in the epic conflict—whether hero or villain, human or demon—is ultimately destined for deification.
-Their souls are gathered by the "List of Creation" (封神榜, Fēngshén Bǎng), and at the novel’s conclusion, Jiang Ziya confers upon them their appointed divine posts.
-Accordingly, the demise of the Seven Monsters constitutes not obliteration but metamorphosis: a forcible transition from unruly spirits to appointed functionaries within the structured order of heaven.
+The early stories of the Meishan Sages often involve Erlang and his companions fighting a dragon or other water-related threat.
+In Journey to the West, the Seven Sages assist Erlang Shen in fighting Sun Wukong.

+In Investiture of the Gods, the role of the Meishan group is different.
+The Seven Monsters are demons who fight for the Shang dynasty.
+Yang Jian fights and kills them, rather than fighting alongside them.
+The novel thus presents the Meishan group as opponents of Yang Jian.

+In Investiture of the Gods, the deaths of many characters are followed by their appointment as gods.
+After the war, Jiang Ziya gives the deceased characters their divine titles according to the List of Creation (封神榜, Fēngshén Bǎng).
+The seven Meishan Monsters are also given positions among the gods after their deaths.